 ARE WINES WITH CORKS BETTER THAN WINES WITH SCREW CAPS?

 Screw caps are not fundamentally better or worse than cork stoppers.
 Winemakers have to decide which type of bottle closure they use based on the wine they want to seal:

 - Screw caps are the right choice for light wines that are meant to be drunk when young.
 To conserve their freshness, air-proof bottle seals are necessary.
 Most white and rosé wines belong to this category.

 - Cork stoppers are the proper solution for complex, full-bodied wines.
 As these wines benefit from exposure to oxygen, cork is the right material for them.
 Thus, many red wines, as well as some oaked whites, come in cork-sealed bottles.

 - Use the Corkscrew Properly.
 When using a standard corkscrew, make sure to place it in the center of the cork.
 Deviating for just half a centimeter increases the risk of breaking the cork.
 Twist the corkscrew into the cork slowly.
-Stop when about one twist is left, so the corkscrew doesn’t go all the way through the cork.
+Stop when about one twist is left, so the corkscrew does not go all the way through the cork.
 Pull it out carefully without shaking the bottle and the corkscrew too much.

 Having the right decanter for your wine is key.
 If it exposes the wine to too much oxygen, it might cause overoxidation.

 For many people, wine corks are a fancy tradition that makes wine stand out from less fancy beverages.
 For others, they are an annoying obstacle on their way to a good glass of wine.
 With the knowledge from this article, you know better than all of them.
-Cork stoppers actually serve a meaningful purpose for wine by contributing to their taste and smell.
+Cork stoppers actually serve a meaningful purpose for wine by contributing to its taste and smell.
 Next, try to experience the differences yourself.
-Can you sense the differences between wine with a screw cap and a cork-sealed wine?
+Can you sense the differences between wine with a screw cap and cork-sealed wine?